Random thought on Yahoo

 "People may think I'm crazy but I think it was a tornado," said Weems.

 No, you're not crazy.
-You're perfectly correct.
+You're perfectly correct and perfectly SCIENTIFIC.
 If the barn lifted,

 you had a tornado.